 8. Does a lot number, control number, or batch number appear on the labels as described in 21 CFR 201.18?

 9. How are the conditions of 21 CFR 201.25 met?

 Formatting, wording preferences

-1. Do your labels and labeling meet formatting requirements set forth in the regulations, e.g., font size?
+10. Do your labels and labeling meet formatting requirements set forth in the regulations (e.g., font size)?

 Instructions for Use

-2. How will the Medication Guide be provided with the product and how many will accompany each package size?
+14. How will the Medication Guide be provided with the product and will a sufficient number accompany each package size?